Adults and children in families make up about 35 percent of the homeless population.

 How Many Children and Families Experience Homelessness?

-- More than 19,000 were living on the street, in a car, or in another place not meant for human habitation.
+- Almost 17,000 (16,938) people in families were living on the street, in a car, or in another place not meant for human habitation.

 Why Do Families Experience Homelessness?